RaXx00n/CPE-it/README.md

 If you encounter permissions errors you may need to open permissions to /usr/share/kibana/

-If you are missing Kibana.yml, it can be found at the Kibana repository here: [repo] and placed at:
+If you are missing [Kibana.yml](https://github.com/RaXx00n/cpeit/blob/main/cpeit-elk/kibana.yml), it can be found in cpeit-elk. and placed at:
 <code>/usr/share/kibana/config/kibana.yml</code> (you may need to create this directory)